wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 **Troubleshooting**

-1. Inspect the troubleshooting metrics on the **Platform MySQL** dashboard of the TAS integration.
+1. Inspect the troubleshooting metrics on the **TAS: Platform MySQL** dashboard of the TAS integration.
 2. Check the MySQL Server logs for errors.
-3. If your service plan is a highly available (HA) cluster, you can also run `mysql-diag` to check the logs for errors.

 ## TAS Ops Manager Availability